ga4gh/cat-vrs/schema/defs/vrule/EquivalentVariationRule.rst

 **Computational Definition**

-The EquivalentVariationRule class constructs objects which indicate that any variation that can be "equivalently mapped" to the indicated *variation* value.
+The EquivalentVariationRule class constructs objects which describe any variation that can be "equivalently mapped" to the indicated *variation* value.
 The rules by which equivalency mapping is determined are managed at the implementation level, but typically involve operations such as variation projection (e.g. genomic <-> transcript <-> protein) and translation (e.g. GRCh37 genomic <-> GRCh38 genomic).

 **Information Model**